alombarte/raspberry-osmc-automated/README.md

     sudo dpkg-reconfigure locales
     # Choose en_US.UTF-8

-## To-do
+## Spotify and Youtube
-- Spotify plugin
+The spotify plugin doesn't come preinstalled.
+If you have a Premium account you will be able to install it using `bash/spotify.sh`.

-- Youtube plugin
+The Youtube plugin can be installed manually from the Add-on repository browser.